 Who wouldn't want to be a Lucky Lion?
 Or perhaps as Witty and wise as a Whale?
 The juices became elixers that grant their drinkers the qualities of the protagonist they represent.

 We've already established that vegetable juices are not a hot topic for kids.
 So in addition to visual storytelling and using diversion tactitcs, we felt like we had to come up with some kind of persuassive plan for when all else fails.

-That’s how “Dobbel Trouble” was created: a complimentary dice game designed to punish parents (or whoever is responsible) for the ugly crime of making a child drink their vegetables.
+That’s how “Dobbel Trouble” was created: a complimentary dice game designed to punish parents (or whoever is responsible) for the ugly crime of making a child drink a vegetable juice.

-Rules of the game: The victim downs the 100ml bottle in one go, after a quick recovery they roll two sets of dice and dare their enemy for payback.
-One dice represents an animal, the other one some kind of action, the perpetrator must act out the combination.
+Rules of the game: The victim downs the 100ml bottle in one go.
+After a quick recovery, they roll a set of two dice and dare their enemy for payback.
+One dice represents an animal, the other some kind of action, the perpetrator must act out the combination.

-We tried our best to make the game as absurd as possible, to encourage kids to drink first and be able to play.
-I'm still left to wonder, how do frogs hug? 🐸
+We tried our best to make the game as absurd as possible, encouraging kids to drink a vegetable juice first to be able to play.
+However, I'm still left to wonder: how do frogs hug? 🐸